CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/overview.md

 ## Variants

 Variants are preset report configurations.
-When you install the plugin, you automatically receive one standard Variant, which is set as the default.
-You can easily create your own Variants or customize the existing ones.
+When you install the plugin, you automatically receive one standard variant, which is set as the default.
+You can easily create your own variants or customize the existing ones.

 To **create a new variant**, follow these steps:

-1. Click the arrow next to your Standard variant name.
+1. Click the **arrow** next to your standard variant name.

     ![Variants](./media/overview/03-appengine-analytics-variants1.png)